-- E18.4 Where students require adjustments to coursework deadlines they should request these via the Disability Service with as much notice as possible and at least 24 hours before the deadline. - E18.5 Details of the scenarios under which an adjustment may normally be made can be found on the Disability Service website.
+E18.4 Where students require adjustments to coursework deadlines of five working days or less they should apply through the five working day extension process.
+Where students require adjustments to coursework deadlines longer than five working days they should request these via the Disability Service with as much notice as possible and at least 24 hours before the deadline.

+E18.5 Details of the scenarios under which an adjustment may normally be made can be found on the Disability Service website.